Andrew K. Frank

 Dr. Frank is currently finishing a book-length manuscript on the history of the Florida Seminoles tentatively entitled Those Who Camp at a Distance: The Seminoles and Indians of Florida.

-He is the author of Before the Pioneers: Indians, Settlers, Slaves, and the Founding of Miami (University Press of Florida, forthcoming Summer 2017).
+He is the author of Before the Pioneers: Indians, Settlers, Slaves, and the Founding of Miami (University Press of Florida, 2017).
 This book explores the 2000 years of continuous human occupation at the North Bank of the Miami River—a history that connects the ancient Tequesta with the 20th-century development of south Florida.
 The North Bank’s history includes the stories of Tequesta and Seminole Indians, Spanish missionaries, African slaves and white slaveholders, Bahamian wreckers, outlaws, runaways, American soldiers, and others.
 In exploring this often ignored past, Before the Pioneers explains how Henry Flagler, Julia Tuttle, and the other so-called “pioneers” of the late nineteenth century chose the site for modern Miami in part as a result of the legacies of the earlier settlers.

 He is also the author of Creeks and Southerners: Biculturalism on the Early American Frontier (2005), a volume that explores race and identity in the late eighteenth and early nineteenth centuries.
 He is also the author of The Routledge Historical Atlas of the American South (1999) and The Seminole (History and Culture of Native Americans) (2011), and he is the editor of The Early Republic: People and Perspectives (2009) and The American Revolution: People and Perspectives (2007).